-In 2005, one study found that milk fat was not associated with weight changes in teens, but did find that consumption of 1% milk and skim milk was linked to increases in BMI.
+In 2005, one study found that whole milk fat content was not associated with weight changes in teens, but did find that consumption of 1% milk and skim milk was linked to increases in BMI.

 While we don’t have tons of research in kids on this topic, those that exist have either found no influence of full fat milk on weight and vitamin D status, or have found a protective effect.

 Some of the studies mention the satiating effect of full fat milk on a child’s appetite.
 In other words, children may get full faster and hold that fullness longer, helping them better regulate extra eating.

 Since vitamin D is a fat soluble nutrient (it needs fat to be absorbed), there is the possibility that the higher fat content of milk helps vitamin D be better absorbed in the body.

 Should You Make the Switch to Whole Milk?

-This is a really good question, and I think it requires a bigger glimpse at the body of research rather than simply looking at the outcomes of the earlier research I showcased.
+This is a really good question.
+I think it requires a bigger glimpse at the body of research rather than simply looking at the outcomes of the earlier research I showcased.

 These effects were greatest when saturated fat was replaced with polyunsaturated fats or mono-unsaturated fats, like those found in nuts and fish, and they did not compromise children’s growth, cognitive development or nutrient intake.

 The authors advised reducing the intake of highly processed fried food, fast foods and snacks, processed meats and fatty meats, while increasing high fiber fruits and vegetables, nuts and seeds, lean meats and reduced fat dairy foods as a core approach to children’s diets.

 If you make the switch to full fat milk, I would advise you take a birds eye view of your family’s diet.